Hate your job? Want to quit?

 Lesson No. 1

-During the early 1980’s recession — long before working my way into management and later as a consultant — I worked in sales on a commission basis for a telecom.
+During the early 1980’s recession — as an out-of-work news broadcaster before working my way into management and later as a consultant — I worked for six months in sales on a commission basis for a telecom in southern California.

-Abruptly, the company announced it planned to change its compensation plan, which was unacceptable to me as I routinely ranked in the top five percent of the company’s 100 salespeople nationwide.
+Abruptly, the company announced it planned to change its compensation plan (cutting commissions by 60 percent), which was unacceptable and shocking to me as I routinely ranked in the top five percent of the company’s 100 salespeople nationwide for each of my six months at the company.

-The employer’s justification was that it was going to spend hundreds of thousands of dollars in advertising, which would supposedly make it easier for us to sell products.
+The employer’s justification was that it was going to spend hundreds of thousands of dollars in advertising in my territory, which would supposedly make it easier for us to sell products.

-Unfortunately, the time required in my southern California territory didn’t afford me the opportunity to search for another position.
-So I felt trapped, abused and angry as there were few good jobs.
-(Between broadcasting jobs, I had taken it temporarily in order to meet my expenses and had already been looking for a better job or a foray back into broadcasting.
-I had also become disenchanted with my immediate supervisor’s toxic-management style.)
+Unfortunately, the time required in my vast sales territory didn’t afford me the opportunity to search for another position.
+So I felt trapped, abused and angry as there were too-few good jobs.
+(Between broadcasting jobs, I had taken this one temporarily in order to meet my expenses.
+I had already been looking for a better job or for a foray back into broadcasting.
+Meantime, I had also become disenchanted with my immediate supervisor’s toxic-management style.)

 At the time, I didn’t know the strategies to get the best available job.
-I shared my dilemma with a retired executive who gave me a puzzling solution.
+I shared my dilemma with a retired executive who gave me a puzzling but innovative solution:

 “Deposit your check, then resign but cite ‘personal’ reasons as to why you’re quitting,” he advised.

-His counsel defied logic as it was easier for me to land a job if I already had one.
+His counsel defied logic as it seemed it would be easier for me to land a job if I already had one.
 But I wasn’t about to work the same hours for less commission.
 So the next day I did as he suggested.
-The employer let me leave immediately without any rancor.
+Without any rancor, I calmly quit and the employer reluctantly let me leave immediately.

-At a subsequent job interview — even though it wasn’t in my preferred industry — a more-desirable prospective employer shared with me the result of his reference check with my former telecom employer:
+At a subsequent job interview, a more-desirable prospective employer shared with me the result of his reference check with my former telecom employer:

 “When I called ______, the regional boss told me: “Terry resigned for personal reasons.
 We don’t know why.
 He was our most polished salesman.
 We’d love to have him back.”

-I was stunned to hear such feedback, and the interviewer said it was the only reference he needed.
+The most-polished?
+I was thrilled to hear such feedback, and the interviewer said it was the only reference he needed.

 “When can you start?” he asked.

-Three seemingly miraculous things had just occurred: Firstly, I was immediately offered the position.
-Secondly, I got a boost in self confidence from a source I least expected.
-Thirdly, the tactic led to other dividends in my job pursuits.
+Three seemingly miraculous things had just occurred: Firstly, I was immediately offered the new job.
+Secondly, I got a boost in self confidence from a source I least expected because I had maximized my communications with my boss’s boss.
+Thirdly, professional the tactic led to other dividends in my career pursuits.

 Lesson No. 2

-There in a hotel lobby, I unexpectedly met the former employer.
-He was stunned that I was available because I had managed to receive top listener ratings.
-Over and over he kept asking: “They laid you off?”
+There, in the convention’s hotel lobby, I met some prospects and I unexpectedly met my first employer in Salt Lake City who asked me to return to the job working for the abusive boss.
+He was stunned that I was available because I managed to get No. 1 listener ratings at the other job.
+Shaking his head is disbelief, over and over, he kept asking: “They laid you off?”

 I became impatient: “Yes, they did!
 I’m available.”

-Then, he surprised me: “Call me in three weeks because I have an under-performing station at which I want you to be our consultant,” he offered.
-“They laid you off?”
+Again, he asked, “They laid you off?”
+Then, he surprised me: “If you don’t find a job, call me in three weeks because I have a second under-performing station at which I want you to be our consultant,” he offered.

 Use the Golden Rule in resigning professionally: